 The corner TV cabinet or stand is one of the different types of TV furniture you will come across.

-We have discussed the other options as part of our introduction to TV stands.
+I have discussed the other options as part of my introduction to TV stands.

-In this part, we look in more detail at corner TV stands.
+In this part, I look in more detail at corner TV stands.

 The corners can be a useful place to locate your hardware, as it utilizes an area of your room that is often wasted – and placing your equipment along a wall can often encroach too far into your living space.

-However, more recently, it is also possible to find a wooden corner TV stand or a corner TV cabinet.
+However, more recently, it is more common to find a wooden corner TV stand.

 Corner stands are available in numerous styles and can be made from a number of different materials.